IBM-Blockchain-Archive/marbles/README.md

 ## Demo Phase 2 Goals
 - [x] Server pushes block/marble updates to client when a new block event has occured for local user
 - [ ] User's can advertise to trade/exchange their marbles (ie willing to trade large red for large blue/yellow/green)
+- [ ] User can remove their open trades
 - [x] User identity (fake login as bob or leroy)
 - [x] Ability to see past blocks details and some sort of animation on new blocks